okdarnoc/Hong-Kong-Law-Firm-Scraper/github-readme.md

 # Web Scraping Tutorial: Law Firms Data Extraction

-This tutorial demonstrates how to scrape data from a website and save it to a JSON file using Python.
+This tutorial demonstrates how to scrape data from the law society website and save it to a JSON file using Python.
 We'll be extracting information about law firms from a public directory.

 ## Prerequisites